Caixin

 Beijing E-Town Semiconductor Technology Co.
 Ltd.

 Beijing E-Town Semiconductor Technology Co.
-Ltd. (北京亦庄国际半导体有限公司) is a Chinese chipmaking-equipment manufacturer founded in 2015.
-They produce dry photoresist stripping equipment, rapid thermal processing equipment, and dry etching equipment.
-In 2023, they were the world's second-largest supplier of dry photoresist stripping equipment and rapid thermal processing equipment.
-They are suing Applied Materials Inc. for trade secret theft and recently completed an IPO, raising 2.5 billion yuan.
+Ltd. (E-Town Semiconductor) is a Chinese chipmaking-equipment company founded in 2015.
+They produce gear for chip fabrication, including dry photoresist stripping, rapid thermal processing, and dry etching equipment.
+E-Town Semiconductor recently sued Applied Materials Inc. for trade secret theft and completed an IPO on the Shanghai Stock Exchange's STAR Market.

 Applied Materials Inc.

-联合材料公司 is being sued by Beijing E-Town Semiconductor Technology Co.
-Ltd. (E-Town Semiconductor) for allegedly stealing trade secrets related to plasma sources and wafer surface treatment.
-E-Town Semiconductor claims Applied Materials hired former employees of its subsidiary, Mattson Technology Inc., and used their knowledge in patent applications.
-Applied Materials is a major rival of E-Town Semiconductor, especially dominating the rapid thermal processing equipment market with nearly 70% share in 2023.
+Applied Materials Inc. is a US-based chipmaking-equipment supplier.
+They are being sued by Chinese rival E-Town Semiconductor for alleged trade secret theft, specifically related to plasma sources and wafer surface treatment.
+Applied Materials is a major competitor in the semiconductor equipment market, leading in rapid thermal processing equipment with nearly 70% market share in 2023.

 Mattson Technology Inc.

-Mattson Technology Inc. is a U.S. wafer processing equipment manufacturer.
-It was acquired by Beijing E-Town Semiconductor Technology Co.
-Ltd. in 2016.
-Mattson Technology Inc. is relevant to a lawsuit where E-Town Semiconductor alleges that Applied Materials Inc. stole trade secrets, claiming Applied Materials hired former Mattson employees who then used shared technical secrets in a patent application.
+Mattson Technology Inc. is a U.S. wafer processing equipment manufacturer acquired by E-Town Semiconductor in 2016.
+E-Town Semiconductor alleges that Applied Materials hired two former Mattson employees who held confidential technical secrets, which were then used in a patent application.

 Tokyo Electron Ltd.

-Tokyo Electron Ltd. is a Japanese company and a major rival to Beijing E-Town Semiconductor Technology Co.
-Ltd. in the chipmaking equipment market.
-The company is a dominant player in the global market for dry etching equipment, alongside Lam Research Corp. and Applied Materials.
+The article mentions Tokyo Electron Ltd. (TEL) as a major rival to Chinese chipmaking-equipment company E-Town Semiconductor.
+In 2023, TEL was a dominant foreign company in the global market for dry etching equipment, alongside Lam Research Corp. and Applied Materials.

 PSK Holdings Inc.

-PSK Holdings Inc. is a South Korean rival to Beijing E-Town Semiconductor Technology Co.
-Ltd. in the chipmaking equipment market.
-In 2023, PSK Holdings was the market leader in dry photoresist stripping equipment, holding a 40.1% market share, ahead of E-Town Semiconductor.
+PSK Holdings Inc. is a South Korean rival to Chinese chipmaking-equipment company E-Town Semiconductor and U.S. company Applied Materials.
+In 2023, PSK Holdings was the market leader in dry photoresist stripping equipment, holding a 40.1% market share.

 Nauru Technology Group Co.
 Ltd.

 Nauru Technology Group Co.
-Ltd. (北方华创科技集团股份有限公司) is a Chinese chipmaking equipment company.
-It is mentioned as a major rival to Beijing E-Town Semiconductor Technology Co.
-Ltd., alongside international competitors like Applied Materials Inc., Tokyo Electron Ltd., and PSK Holdings Inc.
+Ltd. is a Chinese company that manufactures chipmaking equipment.
+It is identified as a rival to E-Town Semiconductor Technology Co.
+Ltd. and Applied Materials Inc. in the chipmaking equipment market.

 Lam Research Corp.